Images, photos and illustrations

 2. Relevant for the context

-Images must have a connection to the subject being illustrated.
+Images and film must have a connection to the subject being illustrated.
 For example, if you need to illustrate a conference about cancer research, choose a research-related image, an image of conference participants, or an image of the place where the conference will be held.

 3. Professional and in high quality

-Images must be characterized by high quality and live up to the requirements for openness and accessibility that are imposed on public activities.
+Images and film must be characterized by high quality and live up to the requirements for openness and accessibility that are imposed on public activities.
 The images should be in high resolution, have good light/contrast/focus, and preferably be taken by a professional photographer.

 4. Realistic – especially in labs and clinical settings